 ABOUT US

-We have given numerous concerts over the years at venues such as the Cavern Club, the Reader Calderstones Park, the Palm House, Sefton Park Bandstand, Alder Hey, Speke Hall, Port Sunlight and at St George’s Hall for the launch of RISE, a campaign championing women.
-We’ve featured as the backing choir not only for the national tour of ‘West End Women’, but for both Sir Brian May at the Philharmonic Hall and Susan Boyle at the Liverpool Empire too.
-In 2024 we were excited to close ‘Happiness', an exhibition celebrating the life and career of Sir Ken Dodd at the Museum of Liverpool, but to date, our most unusual performance has been on board an open-top bus in freezing January temperatures, singing ‘Toll Again’ with Liz and Natasha from Atomic Kitten for an episode of ‘Joe Lycett's Got Your Back’ on Channel 4 in 2020.
+In 2024 we were excited to close ‘Happiness', an exhibition celebrating the life and career of Sir Ken Dodd at the Museum of Liverpool, but to date, our most unusual performance has been on board an open-top bus in freezing January temperatures, singing ‘Toll Again’ with Atomic Kitten for an episode of ‘Joe Lycett's Got Your Back’ on Channel 4.

-Liverpool Show Choir loves to collaborate with other choirs, and we’ve participated in the UK Choir Festival in Manchester, the Sing For Pleasure Liverpool Showcase at the Tung Auditorium and we’ve sung at the Capstone Theatre with the Brandhall Community and G: Force Gospel choirs, plus performances with the Manchester Show Choir.
-We’re also very proud to have won awards for our singing.
+Liverpool Show Choir loves to collaborate with other musicians.
+We’ve participated in the UK Choir Festival in Manchester, the Sing for Pleasure Liverpool Showcase at the Tung Auditorium, and we’ve enjoyed performing with Allerton Brass Band, Brandhall Community, G: Force Gospel and Manchester Show choirs.
+We’re also very proud as a choir to have won awards for our singing!
 In 2018 we were the winners of the Overall Best Choir at the St Bride’s Choir Festival, having won the ’Give it some Welly’ cup at the inaugural Festival the previous year.

-We have given numerous concerts over the years at venues such as the Cavern Club, the Reader Calderstones Park, the Palm House, Sefton Park Bandstand, Alder Hey, Speke Hall, Port Sunlight and at St George’s Hall for the launch of RISE, a campaign championing women.
-We’ve featured as the backing choir not only for the national tour of ‘West End Women’, but for both Sir Brian May at the Philharmonic Hall and Susan Boyle at the Liverpool Empire too.
-In 2024 we were excited to close ‘Happiness', an exhibition celebrating the life and career of Sir Ken Dodd at the Museum of Liverpool, but to date, our most unusual performance has been on board an open-top bus in freezing January temperatures, singing ‘Toll Again’ with Liz and Natasha from Atomic Kitten for an episode of ‘Joe Lycett's Got Your Back’ on Channel 4 in 2020.
+In 2024 we were excited to close ‘Happiness', an exhibition celebrating the life and career of Sir Ken Dodd at the Museum of Liverpool, but to date, our most unusual performance has been on board an open-top bus in freezing January temperatures, singing ‘Toll Again’ with Atomic Kitten for an episode of ‘Joe Lycett's Got Your Back’ on Channel 4.

-Liverpool Show Choir loves to collaborate with other choirs, and we’ve participated in the UK Choir Festival in Manchester, the Sing For Pleasure Liverpool Showcase at the Tung Auditorium and we’ve sung at the Capstone Theatre with the Brandhall Community and G: Force Gospel choirs, plus performances with the Manchester Show Choir.
-We’re also very proud to have won awards for our singing.
+Liverpool Show Choir loves to collaborate with other musicians.
+We’ve participated in the UK Choir Festival in Manchester, the Sing for Pleasure Liverpool Showcase at the Tung Auditorium, and we’ve enjoyed performing with Allerton Brass Band, Brandhall Community, G: Force Gospel and Manchester Show choirs.
+We’re also very proud as a choir to have won awards for our singing!
 In 2018 we were the winners of the Overall Best Choir at the St Bride’s Choir Festival, having won the ’Give it some Welly’ cup at the inaugural Festival the previous year.

 REHEARSALS